VISENDI56/iLuminara-Core/LAUNCH_ANNOUNCEMENT.md

 *Revolutionary system combines offline-first AI with quantum-inspired intelligence and autonomous regulatory compliance for resource-constrained healthcare environments*

 **[CITY, DATE]** – Today marks the public launch of iLuminara, an open-source sovereign health intelligence platform that autonomously enforces compliance with 45+ global regulations while operating entirely offline.
-The system introduces six core innovations collectively known as the "Nuclear IP Stack," designed specifically for resource-constrained healthcare settings.
+The system introduces six core innovations collectively known as the "Core IP Stack," designed specifically for resource-constrained healthcare settings.

 **Autonomous Regulatory Compliance**

 iLuminara's Regenerative Compliance Oracle (RCO) represents a breakthrough in compliance automation.
 The system continuously monitors operational patterns for "regulatory drift" using KL Divergence calculations and automatically generates compliance hotfixes when regulations change or violations are detected.
 Currently enforcing 7 major frameworks including the EU AI Act, IHR 2005, GDPR, HIPAA, and the Malabo Convention, the platform maintains a 100% compliance health score across all jurisdictions.

-**The Nuclear IP Stack**
+**The Core IP Stack**

 The platform is built on six foundational innovations: